maxwell-01/ToDoApp/README.md

-# Slim Framework 4 Skeleton Application
+# To Do App built in Slim Framework

-Use this skeleton application to quickly setup and start working on a new Slim Framework 4 application.
 This application uses the latest Slim 4 with Slim PSR-7 implementation and PHP-DI container implementation along with the PHP-View template renderer.
 It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.
+The application was built for Composer.

 ## Install the Application